lslunis/ergometer/README.md

 - Configure targets (enforced by increasingly insistent reminders) for total daily activity, individual activity sessions, and rest breaks between sessions.
 - Pause or resume monitoring at any time.
 - Display historical activity.
+- Sync all activity between computers (in private beta).

 Download links: